Rails Integration

 How It Works

-When you call chat_record.ask("What is the capital of France?")
+When calling chat_record.ask("What is the capital of France?")

-- Save the user message with the question content.
+- Saves the user message with the question content

 complete

-callback - Makes the API call to the AI provider using the conversation history
+method, which:- Makes the API call to the AI provider

-- On success: Updates the assistant message with content, token counts, and tool call information via the
+- Success: Updates the assistant message with content and metadata

 Why This Design?